-For any type of steady paced interval work your task is simple – ride at X wattage for X time.
-I find 3-second power reflects changes in output better than real time power, and 10-second or 30-second power responds to changes in effort too slow.
-If you’re not using a power meter than replace field 2 with lap average heart rate and field 3 with real time heart rate.
+For any type of steady-paced interval work your task is simple – ride at X wattage for X time.
+I find 3-second power reflects changes in output better than real-time power, and 10-second or 30-second power responds to changes in the effort too slow.
+If you’re not using a power meter then replace field 2 with lap average heart rate and field 3 with real-time heart rate.

 Off-road / Variable Paced Intervals